The General tab contains the majority of LearnDash’s global settings. It is organized into the following sections.

 - Include in Reports: Enable this setting to include course activity by administrators in all LearnDash reporting, including ProPanel.
 Turn this setting off to exclude administrator activity in reports.

 Whenever you list out all of your courses, lessons, topics and/or quizzes, you can control how many are displayed on the page at a time.
-Your per page settings control this output, which affects all LearnDash shortcodes & widgets, as well as the main content table listed on the course page.
+Your global pagination settings control this output, which affects all LearnDash shortcodes & widgets, as well as the main content table listed on the course page.

 If you have more items than the number you enter here, pagination will be displayed at the bottom of the list.